narmadha2006/Advanced-C-Lab-Manual/module 12.md

-EXP.NO 27: C PROGRAM TO POP AN ELEMENT FROM THE GIVEN STACK USING LINKED LIST.
+EXP.NO :27 PROGRAM TO POP AN ELEMENT FROM THE GIVEN STACK USING LINKED LIST.
 Aim:
 To write a C program to pop an element from the given stack using liked list.